ArvindLoganathan/Javascript_play/README.md

 let a = { walk1(){ return "1"; }};
 let b = {  walk2(){ return "2";  }};

-Object.setPrototypeOf(b,a) // es5 method to copy prototype similar to above methods
+Object.setPrototypeOf(b,a) // es5 method to copy prototype similar to above methods, b is object and a's prototype is assigned to b